 - A strong desire to no longer be exposed to the sun

 - Physical signs may include cramps and no longer sweating

 - Lapses of concentration and poor decision making

 - Look for signs that your fellow riders are struggling and support them

-This advice is written from personal experience plus tips from experienced summer riders but it is not that of a medical professional.
+This advice is written from personal experience plus tips from Aspetar and experienced summer riders but it is not that of a medical professional.
 As everyone copes with the summer heat differently, it is important that you devise your own strategies and do what works for you.